Business Schools in New Hampshire

 New Hampshire has more mountain vistas than marketing organizations.
 If you’re looking for networking events and job opportunities, you may want to try clubs and chapters in neighboring Massachusetts.

-While the state is home to just 1.3 million people, less than one percent of the national population, it provides plenty of opportunity for business school graduates with bachelor’s degrees and specialized MBAs in marketing, accounting, HR management, finance and other fields to help established corporations and new start-ups succeed.
+While the state is home to just 1.3 million people, less than one percent of the national population, it provides plenty of opportunity for business school graduates entering the workforce with a bachelor’s degree or specialized MBA in marketing, accounting, HR management, finance and other fields working to help established corporations and new start-ups succeed.
 Companies like Rocket Drop, an electronics distributor based out of New Hampshire, have experienced this first hand.
 Rocket Drop’s revenue grew by over 2,500 percent in the past 3 years to $72.6 million and is named on the Inc. 5000 list of fastest growing private companies in America along with 40 other New Hampshire-based companies.

 Small Businesses and Privately Owned Corporations in New Hampshire

 Private businesses employ just over 50 percent of New Hampshire’s population according to the U.S. Small Business Administration, with 284,035 state residents working for smaller private firms.
 While the state’s private sector employment growth only increased by 1.1 percent, below the national average of 2.3 percent, the number of self-owned companies increased by 4.2 percent.
-This, coupled with a 76.7 percent survival rate for small businesses opened in 2013, signals a positive trend in the growth of New Hampshire’s small business community and exciting news for the business professionals that make these companies so successful.
+This signals a positive trend in the growth of New Hampshire’s small business community and exciting news for the business professionals that make these companies so successful.

 The industries in New Hampshire with the most growth in private sector employment in 2014 were: